Seraphin-/siralim-planner/README.md

 # Siralim Planner

+## Fork information
+This fork contains code to support simple notes and spells, along with v1.0.4 changes.
+It's live here: https://seraphin.xyz/siralim-planner/

+## About

 This is a fan-made tool designed to simplify the process of planning builds for Siralim Ultimate.
 Further details on the tool are available on the Info page of the tool: [https://berated-bert.github.io/siralim-planner/](https://berated-bert.github.io/siralim-planner/).